Correspondence between neuroevolution and gradient descent: Conclusions

 \section{Conclusions}

 We have shown analytically that training a neural network by neuroevolution of its weights is equivalent, in the limit of small mutation scale, to noisy gradient descent on the loss function.
 Conditioning neuroevolution on the Metropolis acceptance criterion at finite evolutionary temperature is equivalent to a noisy version of simple gradient descent, while at infinite reciprocal evolutionary temperature the procedure is equivalent to clipped gradient descent on the loss function.
-Averaged over noise, the evolutionary procedures therefore correspond to forms of gradient descent on the loss function.
+Averaged over noise, the evolutionary procedures correspond to forms of gradient descent on the loss function.
 This correspondence is described by Equations \eq{lang}, \eq{lang_av}, \eq{lang2} and \eq{lang2_av}.

+{Correspondence in the sense described above means that each neural-network parameter evolves the same way as a function of time under the two dynamics.
+Correspondence implies that the convergence properties of the two methods are the same (see e.g. \f{fig_deep}(b)) and that the neural networks produced by the same methods are the same (see e.g. \f{fig_weights}).
+The generalization properties of those networks will then also be the same.}

-The correspondence is formally exact only in the limit of zero mutation scale, and holds approximately for small but finite mutations.
-It will fail when the assumptions underlying the derivation are violated, such as when the terms neglected in \eq{expand1} and \eq{expand2} are not small, or when the passage from \eq{1} to \eq{2} is not valid because the change $\beta \up-\beta \u$ is not small.
-In practice the time duration for which the correspondence holds increases with decreasing mutation scale (see e.g. \f{fig2}(b)).
-We have shown here that the correspondence can be observed for a range of mutation scales, and for different neural-net architectures.
+The correspondence is formally exact only in the limit of zero mutation scale, {and holds approximately for small but finite mutations.
+It will fail when the assumptions underlying the derivation are violated, such as when the terms neglected in \eq{expand1} and \eq{expand2} are not small, or when the passage from \eq{1} to \eq{2} is not valid because the change $\beta \up-\beta \u$ is not small. {It is straightforward to determine empirically where correspondence holds, even without access to gradient-descent results: the results of neuroevolution, with time scaled as described, will be statistically similar when the mutation size is small enough.} The time duration for which the correspondence holds increases with decreasing mutation scale (see e.g. \f{fig2}(b)).
+We have shown here that the correspondence can be observed for a range of mutation scales, and for different neural-net architectures.}